 The present Research and Extension Center building was completed in 1977 and the District Extension office was moved to its present location in the Center in April of 1977.

 Mrs. Kathy Volanty accepted the District Extension Agent position in 1978 and the Staff remained intact with several replacements until May of 1982 when Dr. Al Lane accepted the position as Area Dairy Specialist.

-The present Extension District Office consists of one District Extension Administrator, Mr. Ronald Woolley and two Regional Program Directors, Montza Williams, Regional Program Director – 4-H and Susan Ballabina, Regional Program Director – Family Consumer Science.
+The present Extension District Office consists of one District Extension Administrator, Dr. Donald Kelm and two Regional Program Leaders, Ronald Woolley and Dana Tarter.
 Other present day staff can viewed on the Faculty and Staff Web Page.